BryanShubo/Misc/WebService.md

 Namespace: allows usage of elements from differnet schemas in a single xml document.
 We use the unique namespace to identify elements

+<customerName>Bharath</customerName>

+<customerName> is MetaData, Bharath is data.
+This is equivalent to customer.name="Bharath"
 ```

 5 XSD (XML schema definition):